florebens/worksheets/New Earth/WORMHOLE_MANIFESTATION_WORKSHEET.md

 ---

-## MOMENT 2 — SOMATIC EXERCISE: THE QUADRANT
+## 2. SOMATIC EXERCISE: THE QUADRANT

 **What is the shortest distance between your HereNow and your ThereNow?**

 ### PREPARING THE MAP

-Draw a cross on the floor or on paper.
-Four cardinal points: North, South, East, West.
+Produce a cross on the floor, within a ritual space, placing objects on the four cardinal points: North, South, East, West.

 Charge each point with a possible answer or solution that you can think of.
 Ask your guides for assistance.